ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 For more information (including Java, Node, Python and Go examples), see "Add a prefix filter to a Transit Gateway Connection" in the [Transit Gateway API reference](/apidocs/transit-gateway#create-transit-gateway-connection-prefix-filter).
 {: note}

-### Deleting prefix filters using the API
+### Deleting prefix filters with the API
 {: #deleting-prefix-filters-api}

-To delete prefix filters using the API, follow these steps:
+To delete prefix filters with the API, follow these steps:

 #### Request
 {: #deleting-prefix-filters-api-request}

-To delete prefix filters using the API, adjust the following parameters:
+To delete prefix filters with the API, adjust the following parameters:

 |Path parameters | Details|
 |--|--|